Best Phone Mount for Sony Xperia 1 VI

 | Cold Shoes | 2 (Top and Back) |

-- Dual cold shoes are perfect for mounting mics and lights
+- Multiple mounting points for mics and lights

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H

-Manfrotto MCPIXI Universal Clamp View on Amazon View on B&H
+Manfrotto MCPIXI Universal Smartphone Clamp View on Amazon View on B&H

 |---|---|